 At the Human Rights Tribunal, two sets of mediations with the UCI, CC and the OCA led to a settlement agreement that included advocation for individualised TUEs for transitioned athletes.
-It also included advocating for the establishment of standards and guidelines related to XY female athletes based on objective scientific research.
+It also included advocating for the establishment of standards and guidelines related to transgender athletes based on objective scientific research.
 The sport's governing bodies must now review and revise internal policies to embrace human rights, and launch awareness and education related to diversity of participants.

-At the international level of cycling, the UCI agreed to support an advocacy initiative to encourage sport's governing bodies, at the highest level, to adopt policies and guidelines that are based on objective scientific research and that are responsive to the individual needs of XY female athletes.
+At the international level of cycling, the UCI agreed to support an advocacy initiative to encourage sport's governing bodies, at the highest level, to adopt policies and guidelines that are based on objective scientific research and that are responsive to the individual needs of transgender female athletes.

 Concerning the settlement agreement, Worley's advocacy message has indeed been sent up the pipelines to the IOC.
 Cyclingnews understands that the guidelines are being revised again.
 The IOC and the UCI claim that they have evolved based on medical expertise and scientific research, although they have not paid credit directly to Worley's case.